 2 : to berate critically

 Did You Know?

-Sportswriters often use "drub," but the term's history reveals that it wasn't always a sporting word.
-When "drub" was first used in English, it referred to a method of punishment that involved beating the soles of a culprit's feet with a stick or cudgel.
+Sportswriters often use drub, but the term's history reveals that it wasn't always a sporting word.
+When drub was first used in English, it referred to a method of punishment that involved beating the soles of a culprit's feet with a stick or cudgel.
 The term was apparently brought to England in the 17th century by travelers who reported observing the punitive practice in Asia.
-Etymologists are uncertain of the ultimate origin of "drub," but some have speculated that it may have evolved from the Arabic word "ḍaraba," meaning "to beat."
+The ultimate origin of drub is uncertain, but some etymologists have speculated that it may have evolved from the Arabic word ḍaraba, meaning "to beat."